jcurry/Zenoss_4.2.5_core-autodeploy/README.rst

 ============================================================
-Zenoss Core 4.2.5 updated auto deploy script - December 2018
+Zenoss Core 4.2.5 updated auto deploy script - January 2019
 ============================================================

 The Zenoss wiki has a link to deploy Zenoss Core 4.2.5 with an auto deploy script -